-Sometimes our decisions are guided by strange, unknown powers that all too often turn out to be misconceptions we assumed to be true.
-Following are 16 common misconceptions about alcohol and alcohol consumption, and the reality behind our misconceptions.
+Sometimes our decisions are guided by strange beliefs that all too often turn out to be fables we assumed to be true.
+Following are 16 common misconceptions about alcohol and alcohol consumption, and the reality behind these misconceptions.

 Misconception #1: Beer and wine are less intoxicating than mixed drinks.

 Reality: A standard glass of wine, bottle of beer, or shot of whiskey or other distilled spirits contain equivalent amounts of alcohol.
 Thus, one 12-ounce can of beer, one 4-ounce glass of wine, or one normal mixed drink or cocktail are all equally intoxicating, and give the same blood alcohol content (BAC) reading on a breathalyzer.